btrask/stronglink/README.md

 I'd like to thank Juan Batiz-Benet, creator of [IPFS](http://ipfs.io/), for giving me some valuable feedback.

 **What is the status of the project?**
 I've been using StrongLink (and earlier prototypes) for my own notes for years.
-So far I haven't lost any data.
-(Update 2015-08-25: Some of my old notes MAY have been lost or corrupted.
-The bug has been found and fixed, and more protections have already been added.
-I'm currently investigating the scope of the impact.)
+So far I haven't lost any data (although there have been some close calls).

 It's currently missing a large number of features.
 Most major problems are [documented as GitHub issues](https://github.com/btrask/stronglink/issues).